Slender salamander: Diet and physiology

 The lungless salamanders, in addition to having no lungs, have long slender snake-shaped bodies with very small limbs that appear almost vestigial in several species.
 Their main diet consists of small insects, such as springtails, small bark beetles, crickets, young snails, mites, and spiders.
 Like all salamanders in this family, they have long frog-like projectile tongues which they use to grab their prey in a flash.

-Unlike all other amphibians (and birds, and lizards, and nearly all fish) mature red blood cells in species in the genus Batrachoseps have no nucleus, which is a trait that is only known to occur in mammals and certain species of antarctic fish.
+Unlike all other amphibians (and birds, and lizards, and nearly all fish) mature red blood cells in species in the genus Batrachoseps have no nucleus, which is a trait that is known to occur only in mammals and certain species of antarctic fish.

 Distribution

-Batrachoseps range from Oregon and California (USA) to northern Baja California (Mexico).
-Slender salamanders in California tolerate diverse variety of environments, as long as their basic needs are met.
+Batrachoseps range from Oregon and California (US) to northern Baja California (Mexico).
+Slender salamanders in California tolerate a diverse variety of environments, as long as their basic needs are met.

 Species

-21 species are recognized in this genus, but their taxonomy is uncertain.
+Twenty-one species are recognized in this genus, but their taxonomy is uncertain.
 Some species may in fact be subspecies of others, and some subspecies may be distinct species of their own.
 Genetic analysis is in process.

+Intrinsic Phylogeny

+Intrinsic phylogeny tree of genus Batrachoseps.